NVIDIA/spark-rapids-tools/core/docs/spark-profiling-tool.md

 - Print SQL Plans (--print-plans option):
 Prints the SQL plan as a text string to a file named `planDescriptions.log`.
-For example if your application id is app-20210507103057-0000, then the filename will be `planDescriptions.log`

 - Generate DOT graph for each SQL (--generate-dot option):